 PRESIDENT'S NEST

 Beginning on Christmas Day 1900, ornithologist Frank M. Chapman, an early officer in the newly formed Audubon Society, proposed a new holiday tradition, a "Christmas Bird Census", that would count birds during the holidays rather than hunt them.
 So began the annual Christmas Bird Count (CBC).
 From December 14 through January 5 each year tens of thousands of volunteers throughout the Americas gather together to count birds.
 Audubon and other organizations use data collected in this long-running wildlife census to assess the health of bird populations and to help guide conservation action.
-The data collected by observers over the past century allow Audubon researchers, conservation biologists, wildlife agencies and other interested individuals to study the long-term health and status of bird populations have changed in time and space over the past hundred years.
+The data collected by observers over the past century allow Audubon researchers, conservation biologists, wildlife agencies and other interested individuals to study the long-term health and status of bird populations across North America.
+When combined with other surveys, it provides a picture of how the continent's bird populations have changed in time and space over the past hundred years.
 What have we learned through CBC data?
 Audubon's 2014 Climate Change Report, a comprehensive, first-of-its kind study used CBC data in predicting how climate change could affect the ranges of 588 North American birds species.
 Now it is your turn to help!
 You can be a part of this 115 year old volunteer effort by participating in one of several bird count events locally.
 Your information will help Audubon get a more accurate picture of the state of birds and the environment.
 (See elsewhere in this issue of the Warbler for a list of Kern County CBC's and contact information.)

 Harry Love, President